crkt/sn-backend/doc/intro.md

      (response (search-for-movie request)))
 ```
 The response function returns a json response of the data given to it.
 In this case it will be a list of movies which will become [Obj,Obj,Obj] in JSON.

+Don't forget, that every route you add, you need to create the ProxyPass in the apache config for it.

 The search-movie is in the core.clj and looks like this:
 ```